The Nadir of the Thin Man

 I guess I looked a little confused, so he repeated himself: “Trust me, you will love this.”

 He was right.
 Listening to it that night, I was quickly taken in by the fast, funny patter from William Powell and Myrna Loy as Nick and Nora Charles.
-As a fan of detective novels from G. K. Chesterton to Dashiell Hammett, the film’s intricate plot and Nick’s end game intrigued me.
+As a fan of detective novels from G. K. Chesterton to Dashiell Hammett, the film’s intricate plot and Nick’s orchestration of the end game intrigued me.

-When video rental stores began popping up after a few years, I bought a portable TV and a VHS player.
-Finally, I could see the movie in its silvery perfection.
-What’s more, this gentleman’s remarkable gift continued to enrich my life as I discovered the rest of the Thin Man series and explored other vintage cinema.
+When video rental stores began popping up after a few years, I bought a small TV and a VHS player.
+Finally, I could see the movie in its silvery perfection!